adobe/open-development-template/Mission.md

 teams are smart enough to figure out for themselves how to arrive where they are needed - all we need to do is make clear where that is.
 This is also helpful to [clarify priority][strategic-planning] amongst the plethora of tasks in front of teams.
-Finally, [having specific goals improves performance][benefits-goals].
+Finally, [having specific goals improves productivity][benefits-goals].

 ## Lowers Barrier To Entry

 A clear mission statement lets other individuals and organizations have a snapshot view of whom your group is and what it wants to do.
-When it is easily visible, people can learn about your project without having to work hard for the information.
+When the statement is easily visible, people can learn about your project without having to work hard for the information.
 Then, those with common interests can take the time necessary to learn more.
 This can be very helpful when you are [recruiting other people and organizations to join